aimeeallen94/Mindfulness/README.md

 - All code for this website is written in HTML5 and CSS3.
 - The libraries and frameworks used for improved interaction, functionality and design were Font Awesome, Google Fonts, Coloors, Am I Responsive, GitHub and Codeanywhere.

-## Credits

-- The set up and design of this website was based upon the Love Running and Coding Club webpages in order to get this website up and running.
-From there I applied my own style and design ideas.
-- My tutor told me about the Flex function and [Flexbox Froggy](https://flexboxfroggy.com/) to use instead of the float function which greatly helped with the styling of the Reasons to Practise section to get the each reason to take up 25% of the width of the screen.
-I used [this](https://www.w3schools.com/css/css3_flexbox.asp) W3 Schools Flexbox tutorial to learn how to apply this style rule.
-- I used [this thread](https://stackoverflow.com/questions/32426401/embeded-youtube-video-error) from Stack Overflow to embed the video in the webpage as I was having difficulty getting to work when attempting to copy and paste video link into an iframe tag.
-- The images in this website were taken from [Pexels](https://www.pexels.com/).

 ## Unfixed Bugs
 - No unfixed bugs within the code.